aneasystone/github-trending/README.md

 ## All language

+* 【2023-05-16】[XTLS / Trojan-killer](https://github.com/XTLS/Trojan-killer) - Detect TLS in TLS.
+* 【2023-05-16】[StanGirard / quivr](https://github.com/StanGirard/quivr) - Dump all your files and thoughts into your GenerativeAI brain and chat with it
 * 【2023-05-15】[sunner / ChatALL](https://github.com/sunner/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, bard, Alpaca, Vincuna, Claude, ChatGLM, MOSS, iFlytek Spark, ERNIE and more, discover the best answers
 * 【2023-05-15】[dissorial / doc-chatbot](https://github.com/dissorial/doc-chatbot) - Chat app that supports multiple files, topics, chat windows, and chat history — powered by GPT.
 * 【2023-05-15】[Ryan-yang125 / ChatLLM-Web](https://github.com/Ryan-yang125/ChatLLM-Web) - 🗣️Chat with LLM like Vicuna totally in your browser with WebGPU, safely, privately, and with no server.Powered by web llm